 Megerian Rugs & Carpet Cleaning Celebrates a Century of Offering Traditional Rug and Carpet Care

-Glen Cove, New York – Megerian Rugs & Carpet Cleaning, a world-renowned rug repair and rug and carpet cleaning company in Glen Cove, NY, is thrilled to announce the celebration of providing 100 years of traditional rug and carpet cleaning, repair, restoration, and protection to the Long Island community.
+Glen Cove, New York, Jan.
+08, 2024 (GLOBE NEWSWIRE) -- Megerian Rugs & Carpet Cleaning, a world-renowned rug repair and rug and carpet cleaning company in Glen Cove, NY, is thrilled to announce the celebration of providing 100 years of traditional rug and carpet cleaning, repair, restoration, and protection to the Long Island community.

 The impressive milestone showcases the company’s commitment to preserving the artistry and traditional methods of rug cleaning, carpet cleaning, upholstery and drapery cleaning, stain removal, and rug repairs, as well as Megerian Rugs & Carpet Cleaning’s client-focused approach, which ensures that everyone is provided with the exceptional care and results they deserve.
 The family-run company hopes to continue to apply its unparalleled skill in cleaning, repairing, and maintaining carpets and rugs for another 100 years.